Showing posts with label sanitation. Show all posts

 2. Partnership for Food Safety Education, Fight BAC!

-3. The Scrub Club.
-A fun, interactive, and educational Web site that teaches children the proper way to wash their hands.
-The site contains interactive games, educational music, downloadable activities for kids, educational materials for teachers and program information for parents.
+3. The Scrub Club is a fun, interactive, and educational website that teaches children the proper way to wash their hands.
+The site contains interactive games, educational music, downloadable activities for kids, educational materials for teachers, and program information for parents.

 4. Healthy Schools, Healthy People, It’s a SNAP!
-(School Network for Absenteeism Prevention) the program is a joint initiative of the CDC and the American Cleaning Institute.
-This program seeks to improve hand hygiene habits to help prevent the spread of infectious diseases and reduce related absenteeism.
+(School Network for Absenteeism Prevention) The program is a joint initiative of the CDC and the American Cleaning Institute.
+It seeks to improve hand hygiene habits to help prevent the spread of infectious diseases and reduce related absenteeism.
 This grassroots, education-based effort can help improve health by making hand cleaning an integral part of the school day.
 Without proper hand cleaning, a single infection can quickly spread among students, teachers, family, and friends.

 Saturday, October 15, 2011